rmward17/Money_Ballers/README.md

 [Machine Learning Outline](https://github.com/rmward17/Money_Ballers/blob/b0e811df45e91b197d8bbeee2e54c713f865b28a/Machine%20Learning/Machine%20Learning%20Model%20OUTLINE.docx)

 * We will investigate 4 different Machine Learning techniques.
-Multiple Linear Regression and Random Forest will be of particular interest but we wanted to create K Means and Neural Network models for comparison.
+Multiple Linear Regression and Random Forest and Decision Tree Regression will be of particular interest but we wanted to create K Means and Neural Network models for comparison.
 Follow the links below to view the code.
 They are currently a work in progress and not complete.

 [Multiple Linear Regression](https://github.com/rmward17/Money_Ballers/blob/main/Machine%20Learning/MultipleLinearRegression_Draft2.ipynb)